rails/rails/guides/source/contributing_to_ruby_on_rails.md

 ### Running an Application Against Your Local Branch ###

-Incase, you need a dummy rails app to test change, The `--dev` flag of `rails new` generates an application that uses your local
+In case you need a dummy Rails app to test changes, the `--dev` flag of `rails new` generates an application that uses your local branch:
-branch:

 ```bash
 $ cd rails